-Yes, all travel plans must be submitted to the school at least two weeks before the proposed travel date.
+Yes, all student travel requests must be submitted to the school at least two weeks before the proposed travel date on this travel form.
 Brewster reserves the right to deny any request for travel that does not classify as an emergency or essential in order to limit the risk of exposure and transmission of the virus within our community.

 What will be considered essential travel or an emergency consideration? "

 How is travel defined?

-Brewster Academy classifies travel as any transportation by public conveyance, plane, train, bus, Uber or taxi, or by private car to a destination outside of Wolfeboro that is not coordinated through a school-sanctioned activity.
+Brewster Academy classifies “travel” as any transportation by public conveyance, plane, train, bus, Uber, Lyft, taxi, or by private car to a destination outside of Wolfeboro that is not coordinated through a school-sanctioned activity.

-Once the school year commences, are boarding students permitted to travel home on weekends?
+Once the school year has commenced, are boarding students permitted to travel home on weekends?

 Boarding students are not permitted to travel to and from the campus over the weekends without prior school approval of emergency travel.
 Stronger restrictions on travel during the winter season, commencing January 2021, will be enforced (see that section for clarity).
-Students will have to undergo the testing and quarantine regime that has been established by Brewster upon return to campus.
+Students will have to undergo the testing and quarantine regimen that has been established by Brewster upon return to campus.

 What is the testing and quarantine expectation for a student returning to campus after approved off-campus travel?